Archana-A-D/Archana-A-D/README.md

-## Hi there 👋 I'm Archana A D
+## <i>Hi there 👋 I'm Archana A D</i>

--🎓 B.Tech Computer Science and Engineering student
+-🎓 B.Tech Computer Science and Engineering student.
--🏫 Vidya Academy of Science and Technology,Thrissur, Kerala
+-🏫 Vidya Academy of Science and Technology,Thrissur, Kerala.
--💻 Interested in Web Development
+-💻 Interested in Web Development.<br>
--🚀 Always curious to learn new technologies
+-🚀 Always curious to learn new technologies.

 ---